catbridge/RickAndMorty/README.md

 * Search Screen, where the user can search hcaracter by name
 * Settings Screen, where the user can set up Dark and Light themes or change Localization.
 * Map screen.
 This is extra screen to test google map and bottom sheets.
 There a user can see markers for each country and see details by clicking on marker.
-- On each screen there is a button with a dialog box displaying information
 # Libraries 🛠️
 * [Flow](https://developer.android.com/kotlin/flow)
 * [Koin](https://insert-koin.io/)